Where operators learn the layer above orchestration.

 View the catalog →Five-layer architecture

-UX portals → Agent layer (Major Tom) → Process Intelligence Engine → Operational Knowledge Graph → MCP Connector Fabric.
+UX portals → Agent layer (The Captain) → Process Intelligence Engine → Operational Knowledge Graph → MCP Connector Fabric.
 How the platform is built, top to bottom.

 See the architecture →Process Intelligence Engine